Share

 Update your outdoor spaces

 With the kids off school and warmer weather, August is a perfect time to turn your outside space into a comfortable and functional living space.
 Keep patio areas swept and add a rug for a more cosy feel.
-Update furniture with colourful throws and cushions or start a new project using our old pallets and create a palette sofa or dartboard!
+Update furniture with colourful throws and cushions or start a new project using our old pallets and create a pallet sofa or dartboard!
 Adding lights and a fire pit or patio heater to your paving ensures the garden can be used for more hours of the day, aiding mental and physical wellbeing.
-Mirrors can create a sense of space and reflect light in small or North facing gardens.
+Mirrors can create a sense of space and reflect light in small or north-facing gardens.
 Laying patio circles in sunny parts of the garden can create a dedicated area for dining or soaking up the rays on loungers with a good book.

 Go Green